Fix Mike Hopefully

 The magic hour

-Replit Agent took the full brief and scaffolded the entire application in a single session.
+Replit Agent took the full brief and put the entire application together in a single session.
 77 files.
 North of 16,000 lines.
 React, TypeScript, Tailwind, shadcn components.
 Everything I asked for, wired up and running.
 First deploy: same day.

 The most impressive piece was the spaced repetition algorithm: